 Suspects steal more than 30 weapons from Maryland gun store

-Police and federal investigators are searching for two burglars who stole more than 30 weapons from a gun shop in Rockville, Md.
+Montgomery County police and federal investigators are searching for two burglars who stole more than 30 weapons from a gun shop in Rockville.
 Montgomery County police said they received an alert about an alarm going off around 3:50 a.m.
 Thursday at the United Gun Shop in the 5400 block of Randolph Road.

 Start the conversation, or Read more at Fox News.